The Inward Investment and International Taxation Review: Brazil

 iii Double tax treaties

 Brazil still does not have an extensive double tax treaty (DTT) network, though some important improvements have been made in recent years.
-Currently there are 34 DTTs in force and some are waiting for congressional approval after being signed.
-In general terms, the DTTs signed by Brazil follow the OECD model, though Brazilian authorities have different interpretations of certain aspects than international standards.
+Currently, there are 34 DTTs in force and some are waiting for congressional approval after being signed.
+In general terms, the DTTs signed by Brazil follow the Organisation for Economic Co-operation and Development (OECD) model, though Brazilian authorities have different interpretations of certain aspects than international standards.

 Taxation of funding structures